What is a Greenfield Investment?

 In 2015, Toyota Motor Corporation announced plans to establish a new manufacturing facility in Mexico through an investment of about US$1 billion.
 Slated to open in 2019, the facility is expected to produce up to 200,000 units per year in conjunction with the currently established Tijuana plant.

-The rationale behind Toyota’s greenfield investment is to improve competitiveness in North America – specifically the United States.
-In addition, the low labor cost and the close proximity to US markets offer the Japanese automaker an attractive country to establish a manufacturing facility.
+The rationale behind Toyota’s greenfield investment is to improve competitiveness in North America – specifically within the United States.
+The low labor cost and the close proximity to US markets offered the Japanese automaker an attractive opportunity to establish an overseas manufacturing facility.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.